By Brad Strong and Todd Reade

 Our favorite 3D printer was the Ultimaker 3, for its ease-of-use, support material options, consistently high-quality prints, large print volume area, high precision and a wealth of materials.
 Since the data was leading us to conclude that the Ultimaker 3 was the best 3D printer for under $4000, we asked them to supply us with a sample part, created by them and without any post-processing, so we could examine it for ourselves.

 The part shown in figure 3 is used for part positioning on a manufacturing line; it’s about 4 inches high.
 Though the layers are visible, they’re very small and tight, and even the smaller holes on the sides are very clean cylindrical openings.
 Ultimaker tells us that this print was made using PLA Silver, with PVA Support material, a 0.4 nozzle and 0.2 (200 microns) layer height.

 Ultimaker materials range from the standard PLA and ABS to CPE (chemical resistant and tough), PVA (water soluble), PC (strong, tough and heat resistant), TPU 95A (wear and tear resistant) and PP (fatigue and chemical resistant).

 Utilimaker has two effective solutions for removal of support material, allowing you to either remove breakaway material with pliers or, for smaller structural support areas you can dissolve the PVA support material in water.
-Check out this video for a quick overview of both methods.

 We also liked the Formlabs Form 2, primarily because of excellent print quality.
 The Form 2 is the only SLA (Sterolithography) device that made our list.
 SLA printers work by emitting a beam of light which traces cross sections of a 3D model, layer by layer, in a vat of liquid photopolymer resin.